Pumahuanca extended ride:

-A magical ride along a cascading stream, on a rocky mountain trail in the lush
+A magical ride along a cascading stream, on a mountain trail in the high Andean forest.

-A magical uphill-downhill ride through lush Andean high forest, along a cascading stream to the ruins of a residence of an Inca princess.
+A magical uphill-downhill ride through high Andean forest, along a meandering stream to the ruins of a residence (which belonged to an Inca princess)!
 In addition to the forested section and rocky mountain trail, the extended version includes two additional hours of riding through the back-roads of small Sacred Valley communities.
 This ride ends with a gourmet Peruvian feast at our Ranch.

 Rest assured that you will be fully taken care of.
-Our bilingual guides are locals knowledgeable about the area and dedicated to this ride for the day; they will carry your gear and assist you at every turn.
-Our horses are exceptional: well-trained and well-cared-for specimens of the Peruvian Paso horses.
-Our drivers will provide on-time, private, door-to-door service.
-Everything has been figured out, to minute detail, and with ultimate care, all you have to do is enjoy your day of horseback riding along the footsteps of the Incas.
+Our bilingual guides are locals, extremely knowledgeable about the area and dedicated to enhancing your experience; they will carry your gear and assist you at every turn.
+Our horses are also exceptional: well-trained and cared-for specimens of the Peruvian Paso breed.
+Our drivers will also provide a private, door-to-door service.
+All you’ll need to do is enjoy your day of horseback riding, in the footsteps of the Inca.

-The day starts when our private vehicle picks you up from your accommodation in Cusco or the Sacred Valley to bring you to the Salineras Ranch, located just outside the town of Urubamba, in the Pichingoto Community on the Urubamba River.
-Here we’ll go over the safety instructions and have the opportunity to get to know your horse, and the way we ride in the Peruvian Andes.
+The day starts when our private vehicle picks you up from your accommodation in Cusco or the Sacred Valley to bring you to the Salineras Ranch, located just outside the town of Urubamba, in the Pichingoto Community.
+Here we’ll go over the safety instructions and you’ll have the opportunity to get to know your horse.

 To avoid the mule caravans servicing the Lares Trek, we start this ride early - 8:30 am.
 If you are coming from Cusco, pick up is at 7:00am.
 If you are staying in the Sacred Valley pick-up will be at 8:00am.